KallePettersson/devops-course/contributions/course-automation/kalpet-andnil5/README.md

 ## Requirements for solution to run
 This solution is written with two assumptions in mind.

 *First*, there needs to be a text file called **kth-ids.txt**, including course registered students' email addresses.
 This file is currently located at `contributions/course-automation/kalpet-andnil5/config/kth-ids.txt`.
 The path for this file could be configured in **src/config/config.js**.
-Note that there is a compiled copy of the file in the `dist` folder that is generated at compile time.
-You don't have to care about this copy or any other files in this directory.
-The students' email addresses in the file `kth-ids.txt` must be separated by one or more of the following characters:
+Note that there is a compiled copy of the file in the `dist` folder that is generated at compile time and then used by the action.
+If you modify the The students' email addresses in the file `kth-ids.txt` must be separated by one or more of the following characters:
 * A space character
 * A tab character
 * A carriage return character